Lingling-Yuan/DIM/README.md

 ### Generation Task Environment

-For the generation task, please refer to the [FastGAN-pytorch repository](https://github.com/odegeasslbc/FastGAN-pytorch) for environmental details and dependency information.
+For the generation task, please refer to the [FastGAN](https://github.com/odegeasslbc/FastGAN-pytorch) for environmental details and dependency information.